Thorulfr/code-refactor/README.md

 This repository is an exercise in refactoring code for a strictly HTML and CSS-based website.

-Given a client website with numerous errors and occurrences of bad-practice HTML and CSS (including both disorganized and redundant code), I was asked to refactor the site's code to meet the below User Story and Acceptance Criteria.
+Given a client website with numerous errors and instances of bad-practice HTML and CSS (including both disorganized and redundant code), I was asked to refactor the site's code to meet the below User Story and Acceptance Criteria.

 ## User Story